 And last but not least, you’ll be responsible for business taxes.
-Unlike a lot of states, Maryland has flat rates for both personal income taxes and corporate income taxes.
+Maryland has flat rates for corporate income taxes and a graduated rate system for personal income taxes.
 But state rates aren’t the only ones you’ll be responsible for.
 You’ll also have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the Comptroller of Maryland to make sure.

 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.

 Before we wrap things up, here are the answers to some of the most commonly asked questions about forming LLCs and corporations in the state of Maryland.

 What are the business tax rates in Maryland?